Stand with Ukraine flag

 },

-Using this option you can provide the username and password for connection to OPC-UA server.
+Using this option, you can provide the username and password to connect to the OPC-UA server.

 Parameter Default value Description